 3-4 cloves garlic, crushed

 3+ TBSP shortening (I used Crisco for this, because it’s supposed to be an extremely unhealthy food anyway.
-I mean hell, authentically it’d be bacon fat cooked in lard).
+I mean hell, authentically, you’d be cooking bacon fat in lard.)

 Slice the block of tempeh in half widthwise, then slice each half into strips, lengthwise.

 In a shallow baking dish, combine the rest of the ingredients through the pepper and whick with a fork to combine.
 Add the crushed garlic and whisk again.
 Add the tempeh in a single layer.
 Marinate for at least an hour and up to overnight, turning them over once to make sure both sides of the tempeh get wet.

 When the tempeh is done marinating, heat the shortening in the largest skillet you have over medium heat.
 Reserve the marinade.
 You want a single layer so if your pan is small, you can do this in several batches.
 Using a slotted spatula, transfer the tempeh to the pan and fry until browned on both sides, 2-3 minutes per side.
 When it’s nice and crispy, add about two tablespoons of the marinade to the pan and gently toss the tempeh to coat.
 Cook for another minute.
 Set aside on paper towels to drain.